SatCloP/pyrtlib/docs/source/examples/plot_brightness_temperature_uncertainties.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-10

-This example shows how to use the :py:class:`pyrtlib.main.BTCloudRTE` method to calculate uncertainty on brightness temperature with gamma_a as perturbation sptectroscopic parameter
+This example shows how to use the :py:class:`pyrtlib.tb_spectrum.TbCloudRTE` method to calculate uncertainty on brightness temperature with gamma_a as perturbation sptectroscopic parameter

 ..
 GENERATED FROM PYTHON SOURCE LINES 10-74